chaseruskin/orbit/docs/src/tutorials/first_project.md

 end architecture;
 ```

 After some thinking, we realize we can use two NAND gates together to construct an AND gate.
-Let's use `orbit` to help us integrate our `nand_gate` entity into the `and_gate`'s architecture.
+Let's use Orbit to help us integrate our `nand_gate` entity into the `and_gate`'s architecture.

 ```
 $ orbit get nand_gate --component --signals --instance